Mr Dakar Strikes As Title Beckons For Al-Attiyah - UrduPoint

 "When Carlos (Sainz) became the first driver to win a Dakar stage in an electric car, it was a milestone, now we confirmed that performance.

+" With Sainz taking second there was double reason for Audi to celebrate.

-" He added: "This is good for morale, not least because it comes after a complicated start to the rally.
+"This is good for morale, not least because it comes after a complicated start to the rally," said Peterhansel.

+"We need to win in 2023.
+Failure is not an option." - Brothers-in-law - In the bike category France's Adrien Van Beveren moved to the top of the rankings after a day marked by the premature end of Kevin Benavides' title defence.

-Another KTM rider, Matthias Walkner, had a troubling time too, losing the overall lead after finishing quarter of an hour behind stage winner Toby price.
+Another KTM rider, Matthias Walkner, also had a difficult day, losing the overall lead after going off course with a navigational error to finish quarter of an hour behind Australian stage winner Toby price.

 Van Beveren, on a Yamaha, gave his chances of succeeding Benavides a massive boost by finishing fourth, at three and a half minutes, to reclaim the bike rankings' summit after briefly holding sway at the weekend.

-With only two days to go he is almost six minutes clear of Briton's 2017 champion Sam Sunderland.
+With only two days to go he is almost six minutes clear of Briton's 2017 champion Sam Sunderland, his brother-in-law.

+Sunderland reflected: "All in all, I'm happy, I prepared well this year and I think it shows.
+I've led the race for seven days.
+Now we just need to go flat out again tomorrow."Thursday's 11th stage is a 346km special and the last day in the dunes ahead of the closing short drive to the finish in Jeddah on Friday.